cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 requirements for a process by name.
-More precisely, in DSL2 pipelines, this requirements are specified in ``conf/base.config`` and ``conf/modules.config`` where the first file is used to specify the requirements for a group of jobs using *labels* and the second one is used to specify the requirements for a single process.
+More precisely, in DSL2 pipelines, this requirements are specified in ``conf/base.config`` and ``conf/modules.config`` where the first file is used to specify the requirements for a group of jobs using *labels* and the second one is used to specify the requirements for a single process using *names*.

-The Nextflow community recommend to use labels to specify the requirements for a group of processes when possible using ``withLabel``: when there's the need to specify the requirements for a single process, you can use the ``withName`` selector.
+The Nextflow community recommend to specify the requirements for a group of processes when possible using ``withLabel``: when there's the need to specify the requirements for a single process, you can use the ``withName`` selector.
 For example, to lower resources requirements, it's better to